 You’re a future-focused leader and you’re thinking about growth.
 The right ecommerce subscription management system can give you so many benefits.

 We’ve discussed how automating your process can not only streamline your operations but also integrate with your existing tech stack and help you grow your recurring revenue business.

 Now let’s dive into some of the things you should consider and how they’ve helped our customers when assessing a subscription management solution:

 1. Pricing—Pricing is obviously one of the first things you’ll think about when assessing a new piece of software.
 Many subscription management solutions come with a variety of pricing options (or tiers) that you can choose from.
 If you’re considering a free trial, there are some options out there, so it’s definitely something to take into account.
 Along with working with your pricing in one currency, you should also look for software that can work with multiple currencies.
 That way, when your organization grows and expands, you’re ready to go.

 2. Scalability—Scaling is a (good) pain point we hear often.
-Hypergrowth is a phase many subscription-based businesses are in and, if you want to take advantage of that growth, you need a solution that scales with you.
-For example:
+Hypergrowth is a phase many subscription-based businesses are in.
+If you want to take advantage of that growth, you need a solution that scales with you.

 - If you plan to expand your geographical footprint, your subscription management tool should support multiple currencies, payment gateways, and take care of all the tax worries!

 - If you’re looking to launch new product lines, or experiment with your pricing, your billing solution should have a scalable product catalog that helps you map add-ons, charges, currency, and billing frequency to each plan with ease and efficiency.